 Summer is here.
 The days are long and lazy, and you spend a lot more time outside doing fun summer things.
 But you know there are some precautions you need to take in the heat and sun, and there are some that you need to take for your best furry friend, too.
-In order to keep your dog happy and healthy, you need to pay attention to the summer heat and other conditions.
+To keep your dog happy and healthy, you need to pay attention to the summer heat and other conditions.

 A Panting Dog Is A Hot Dog

 You may find that during the summer your dog likes to lie on tile or linoleum floors, which are much cooler than the rug or carpet.
 He may like to lie in front of a fan, too.
 Many dogs like to swim, and this is a great way to cool down on a hot day.
-Even some fun in the water hose can help keep your dog cool, and work off some energy at the same time.
+Even some fun in the water hose can help keep your dog cool and work off some energy at the same time.

 Keep Your Dog Hydrated

 Of course, you always want to have clean, cool, fresh water available for your dog, but during the summer months, it’s even more important.
 In the heat, it doesn’t take much for your dog to become dehydrated.
 It’s even worse for dogs that have thick fur.
 Even if your dog stays inside most of the time, the ambient temperature will affect him, so he needs to have plenty of fresh water in his bowl.

 This is even more important if your dog is outside.
 You’ll want to remember to check the water bowl often and refill it with fresh water.
 If you are going to be walking or traveling with your dog, you should bring a water bottle and stop your dog to drink often.